RDFroeber/hunger-games/README.md

   * Selected Citizens become Tributes (24 total)

 3. I assign an escort to the tributes so that they have a better chance of survival.
-  * The 2 Tributes from each District share an Ecort (from The Capitol)
+  * The 2 Tributes from each District share an Escort (from The Capitol)
   * Each Tribute gains a skill

 4. I assign tesserae after each Reaping so that the distribution is fair.